Lnek/lnek.github.io/index.md

 ---
 ## About me
 My name is Eric Wang, aka 'Lnek' on the Internet.
-I'm currently working at BaishanCloud as a R&D System Engineer mainly research and develop high-performance cache components.
-I'm fans of Linux and Python (both 2 and 3).
+I'm currently working at [Laix](https://www.liulishuo.com/en/) as a Backend Engineer mainly.
+I'm fans of Linux, Apple, Golang, Kubernetes and Python (both 2 and 3).

 ## Contact me
 Email: [wsk2582458(AT)gmail.com](mailTo:wsk2582458@gmail.com)